SoftEngUniNA-Amato-Ruggiero/DietiEstates-Backend/README.md

 ## Requirements
 - Java 21 or higher
-- A running PostgreSQL database with GIS extension (for production profile)
+- A running PostgreSQL database with GIS extension

 ## Profiles
-- Development profile (default)
+- Development profile (default) - generates the schema of the db from the annotations
-- Production profile (`prod`)
+- Production profile (`prod`) - validates the schema of the db from the annotations, assumes one already exists

 ## Configure environment variables
 - Rename the file `.env.example` to `.env` and set the `DB_PASSWORD` environment variable.
 Optionally you can set `DB_HOST` (default: localhost) and `DB_PORT` (default: 5432).